sharonytlau/blog/content/blog/2022-04-03-javascript-prototype-based-inheritance/index.md

 ---
-title: "Prototype-based inheritance in JavaScript"
+title: "Prototype-based Inheritance in JavaScript"
-date: "2022-04-03"
+date: "2022-04-04"
 description: "Prototype, inheritance, constructor function, class, and so on..."
 ---